Chocobozzz/PeerTube/README.md

 In this mode, the server will run requests between pods more quickly, the videos duration are limited to a few seconds and the client files are automatically compiled when we modify them:

     $ npm run dev

+The administrator password is displayed in the command output and can be found in the logs.

 ### Test with 3 fresh nodes